sauryagur/TruMAN/README.md

 # TruMAN

-TruMAN (Trustworthy Mesh Alert Network) is a **secure, decentralized, peer-to-peer communication platform** designed for disaster scenarios where traditional infrastructure (internet, cell towers) is unavailable.
+TruMAN (Trustless Mesh Area Network) is a **secure, decentralized, peer-to-peer communication platform** designed for disaster scenarios where traditional infrastructure (internet, cell towers) is unavailable.
 It runs across mobile devices and local networks, using a mesh architecture of "wolf" and "sheep" nodes to ensure message propagation even in fragmented areas.

 ---